Where to find it: Go to Check-In > Clock In / Out.

 Add a Manual Time Entry

 Sometimes staff forget to clock in, or you need to correct an error.
-Click Add Time Entry in the top right corner.Set Clock-Out Time (Optional)
+Click Add Time Entry in the top right corner.Quick add: Rows that show “No Clock-Ins Recorded” have a + button.
+Click it to open the Add Time Entry form pre-filled with that row’s provider, location, and date — saving you from selecting those fields manually.

 Pick the date and time the provider finished work.
 Leave this empty if the provider is still working.
 The clock-out must be on the same day as the clock-in, and the clock-in must be before the clock-out.